jumper2210/jumper2210/README.md

 # Hi there, I'm Krzysiek.
-If you want to know me better, checkout my portfolio [skoczekk.pl][website] 👋
+If you want to know me better, checkout my portfolio [kskoczek.pl][website] 👋

 ## My plans